fjcloud/transcript-app/prompt.md

 - **Purpose**:
   - Serve static files (HTML, CSS, JavaScript)
   - Act as a gateway/proxy to the transcription API
+  - Act as a gateway/proxy to the LLM API for summarization
 - **Requirements**:
   - Use only Go standard library (no external dependencies)
-  - Keep code simple and concise (under 200 lines)
+  - Keep code simple and concise (under 300 lines)
   - Handle WAV file uploads from the frontend
   - Forward transcription requests to the Whisper API endpoint: `v1/audio/transcriptions`
+  - Forward summarization requests to the LLM API endpoint: `v1/chat/completions`
-  - Return transcription results to the frontend
+  - Return transcription and summarization results to the frontend
 - **Environment Variables**:
-  - `INFERENCE_URL`: The HTTP URL of the inference server (e.g., `http://localhost:8000`)
+  - `INFERENCE_URL`: The HTTP URL of the Whisper inference server (e.g., `http://localhost:8000`)
   - `MODEL_NAME`: The model name to use for transcription (default: `whisper-1`)
+  - `LLM_URL`: The HTTP URL of the LLM server (e.g., `http://localhost:8001`)
+  - `LLM_MODEL`: The LLM model name to use for summarization (default: `gpt-3.5-turbo`)

 ### Frontend - Pure JavaScript
-- **Purpose**: Provide a simple, beautiful web interface for audio transcription
+- **Purpose**: Provide a simple, beautiful web interface for audio transcription and summarization
 - **Features**:
   1. **Audio Recording**:
      - Request microphone permissions from the user